 If you use a snorkel mask, you can attach a snorkel breathing tube and not worry about this problem at all.
 You simply breathe through the snorkel while your head is in the water.

 Water is around 800 times denser than air.
 So basically, this means that the air pressure under the water surface is significantly greater than that on land.

 This pressure increases as you go deeper.
 This intense pressure can squeeze the air pockets in your dive mask or swim goggles.
 It causes them to tighten, leading to discomfort and eventually bruising.

-The tightening caused by water pressure is known as the “squeeze”.
+The tightening caused by surrounding pressure is known as the “squeeze”.
 Dive masks are sturdier and are not as strongly impacted by this as swim goggles.

-This is based on the fact that when you breathe through your mask, the air accumulated inside can somewhat combat the water pressure from the outside and avoid squeezing.
+This is based on the fact that when you breathe through your mask, the air accumulated inside the mask can somewhat combat the water pressure from the outside and avoid squeezing.

 It is important to note that the squeeze only has a significant impact when you’re at a significant depth under the water surface.
 It is not likely to be too much of a problem when you’re snorkeling since you will remain at the surface.

 That’s why most often snorkel masks use polycarbonate for the lens instead of tempered glass.
 There’s simply no need to design them to withstand high pressures that you experience during scuba diving.